Srushti104/Big-data-systems/README.md

 Inference Pipeline: We designed the inference pipeline to take new data in json format and get back the predictions from the microservice running on the Docker image.

 ### Assignemnt 3:
+In this assignment, we build an Airflow pipeline for preprocessing and ingesting the Stock data into Snowflake using Snowflake Connector.
+To access the data, we are designing and building authentication enabled API, while performing unit testing on the API and evaluating the API performance by executing stress testing.

+About the stock dataset, it has full historical daily price and volume data for all US-based stocks and ETFs trading on the NYSE, NASDAQ, and NYSE MKT.
+The data is presented in CSV format as follows: Date, Open, High, Low, Close, Volume, OpenInt.

 *  NOTE: Refer README.md inside the respective directories for setup instructions.